 I'll confess that although I managed to struggle through the first few worlds on my own, I eventually started resorting to a FAQ for the later ones.
 I have to wonder though - if a game doesn't play by its own rules, how much should I really be expected to?

 While you may enjoy the movie more for the comedy than its plot, the game's story lacks any value besides serving as the basic setup for its repetitive stages.
 You go to a world.
 You find a person.
 You take them home.
 That's it.
-Because of the way the game randomly chooses characters at the start of the stage, you sometimes rescue someone from a time period it seems like they belong in (Cleopatra from Ancient Egypt, Sitting Bull from the Old West, King Arthur from the Medieval World).
-The random select feature also means you'll end up rescuing the same person more than once.
+Because of the way the game randomly chooses characters, you sometimes rescue someone from a time period it seems like they belong in (Cleopatra from Ancient Egypt, Sitting Bull from the Old West, King Arthur from the Medieval World).
+The random select also results in rescuing the same person more than once.
 I swear I got Julius Caeser four or five times, but never once Christopher Columbus or Thomas Edison.

 The only thing that might seem impressive about Bill & Ted is that the isometric graphics are rather nice...until you realize that every stage looks almost exactly the same.
 The Modern, Colonial, and Medieval worlds all use nearly identical sprites, while the Old West and Ancient Egypt look so similar that the first time I landed in the latter, I didn't realize I wasn't still in the former.
 Perhaps worst of all is that Bill and Ted are supposed to be in a rock band, but their big stage number sounds like dinky circus music.
 It might make one believe that rock music is not possible on the NES, or maybe the developers didn't think it was.
 The game's ending is equally dreadful, and is not much of a step up from a "game over" screen (in fact, it even says "Game Over" right on it).